 CDD measures are just one part of a financial institution’s compliance with AML regulations.
 Financial institutions should also have an effective AML program that includes measures such as customer risk assessments, transaction monitoring, and employee training.
 An effective AML program will help financial institutions detect and report suspicious activity, and protect themselves from being used for money laundering or other financial crimes.

-In doing CDD customer risk rating for aml risk assessment will be defined for business relationships.
+In doing CDD customer risk rating for 3 key criteria in aml risk rating and assessment will be defined for business relationships.

 Risk-based Approaches